Sat, 8 Dec 2021

 *Also, the phone calls are much clearer than you’ll get from a phone company simply because it uses modern data and modern protocols.
-Get your nearest and dearest onto it.
+Get your nearest and dearest onto it too.

 Facebook Messenger/WhatsApp/instagramwhich are neither secure nor private, no matter how much they protest.
-(How could they be, all three are funded by Ad-money from Facebook.)
-Instead use Telegram, “The messenger that stood up to the Kremlin– and won”, according to the Washington Post.
+(How could they be, all three are owned and funded by Facebook advertising.)
+Instead use Telegram, “The messenger that stood up to the Kremlin– and won”, (Washington Post).
 Secure AF.
-Also, has the best gifs and stickers.

 On the Wisdom of Openness

-There is a bigger and much more important question here, and perhaps the true source of your original discomfort at my openness.
-“Is it dangerous to live a life of openness?”
+There is a bigger and much more important question here, and perhaps the true source of your original discomfort at my seeming openness might be “Is it dangerous to live a life of openness?”
 To my mind, it’s the safest choice.
-I think Aristotle is right (if a little dark) that “the antidote to 50 enemies is one friend” If he’s right, I’ll add that with those odds you should keep an open door unless you think more than 2% of people are actively out to get you.
-I’ll further add there is a real feeling of freedom that comes with being open.
-It feels good.
+I think Aristotle is right (if a little dark) that “the antidote to 50 enemies is one friend” If he is, in fact, right I’ll add that with those particular odds you should keep an open door to your life unless you think more than 2% of people you meet are actively out to destroy you specifically and personally.

-My worry for you is that by being too private will make you unhappy; at the very least you could be happier than you are without this hesitation and I intend to cure you of it.
+My worry for you is that being too private will make you unhappy; at the very least you could be happier than you are without this hesitation and I intend to cure you of it.
 You see friends are a real joy in life, one of the greatest, and one that modern life has taken away from us piecemeal over the centuries.
-If being locked-down has taught us anything, it should have taught us that our friends are important.
+If being locked down has taught us anything, it should have taught us that our friends are important.
 My advice in this regard is that you should, at the absolute minimum, be easy for your friends to find.

-The difficulty is, that it takes some getting used to, and it can be oddly discomforting for one human to reach out to another.
-This is a real, genuine and very substantial problem.
-There are all manner of reasons for this (e.g. bad personal experiences, or a historical/cultural trauma) but let’s not intellectualise to numbness.
+The difficulty is, that it takes some getting used to.
+It is naturally discomforting to reach out to another person.
+This is a real, a genuine and a very substantial problem– for every person ever.
+There are all manner of reasons for this (e.g. bad personal experiences, or a historical/cultural trauma) but let’s not intellectualise to numbness and avoid the issue.
 It’s at least uncomfortable, but I will say that taking the task of finding our way through our feelings has the precious reward of a daily experience of lightness and freedom.
-It is that far a worthwhile task.
-That being the case, I will not make it one moment harder for anyone, including you.
-This is why my details are here.
+It is a worthwhile project to set for oneself.

 More than the apps, I recommend this attitude: That of openness.
 It is not trivial to find, but I assure you that it is worth it.